 5. Paper piles

 Everyone has a tendency to pile mail and papers from time to time.
-Piles of paper create a cluttered look to your home.
+Piles of paper laying throughout the home are one of the many things that make your house look cluttered.
 The solution to this problem is a good paper and mail filing system.
 Every bill we receive goes immediately into our financial binder, so I can pay it by the due date.
 Every other paper that comes into our home gets either filed or eliminated.
 Make a habit of addressing the paper clutter daily, so you can stay on top of this problem.
+A good rule of thumb is to only handle papers once.
+Deal with mail as soon as you collect it from your letterbox.

 6. Too many throw pillows